 Use these resources to help your students hone their research skills and locate the information they need to complete their assessments

-Develop students academic and digital skills through our series of interactive modules.
+Develop students’ academic, numeracy and digital skills through our series of interactive topics in Southern Cross University StudyHub.

 Research Ready is a series of online learning modules about: finding resources, ‘scholarly’ or reliable sources, referencing and plagiarism basics.
 Using videos, live webpage searching, and short quiz questions, the concepts taught in these modules may help your students to improve their marks and save time.